boiding/node-starter/README.md

 # node-starter
-A Boiding workshop starter kit using node
+A Boiding workshop starter kit using node.

+For feedback and improvements go to the [repository][repo]

 ## Registering to the Workshop Server
 The `package.json` describes a `register` script that can be used to register